wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 * description: Set to true if you want to use the strict search mode.
 * default: `false`

+### filterStartsWithSearch
+* type: Boolean
+* description: Set to true if you want to use the starts with search mode.
+* default: `false`

 ### Icons
 * clear: 'glyphicon-trash icon-clear'